 The Company is a member of the BCS Group.
-The Company enters into transactions with its related parties, primarily BCS Group Companies.
-These transactions include, but are not limited to settlements, loans, transactions with securities and derivatives, and repurchase transactions.
+The Company enters into transactions with its related parties, primarily BCS Group Companies, and unrelated third party clients.
+These transactions include, but are not limited to settlements, loans, transactions with securities and derivatives, repurchase or reverse repurchase transactions, securities lending agreements, and structured products.